danchoi/soywiki/README.markdown

 ## Wiki refactoring

+You can delete the current page with `:SWDelete` (shortcut: `:SWD`).

+`:SWRename [new name]` renames the current page.
+Make sure the new name is valid CamelCase.
+You can put a namespace in front of the new name as `namespace.` or `namespace/`.
+If you omit the namespace, the current namespace is assumed.

-You can rename a wiki page with`,r`.
-You'll see a prompt asking you for the new name.
-Make sure it is valid CamelCase.
-After you press ENTER, SoyWiki will rename the page and update all the links on other pages in your wiki that need updating because of the change.
+When you rename a page, SoyWiki will update all the links on other pages in your wiki that need to be updated in light of the change.
+(You'll see the other links that were updated in the output.)

-You can delete a page with `,#`.

 To create a wiki page directly, without first typing a WikiWord and traversing it, type `:SWCreate` followed by the full path to the new